ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/parametric-functions.md

 ## sequenceNextNode {#sequenceNextNode}

-Returns a value of next event that matched an event chain.
+Returns a value of the next event that matched an event chain.

 _Experimental function, `SET allow_experimental_funnel_functions = 1` to enable it._